BarrettWR/React_TS_Hangman/README.md

 # React, TypeScript, Tailwind Project

-I followed this tutorial - https://www.youtube.com/watch?v=-ONUyenGnWw
+I followed this youtube tutorial - https://www.youtube.com/watch?v=-ONUyenGnWw

 I used this tutorial to practice the new concepts I have been learning from React, TypeScript, and Tailwind.